 If you and your spouse are applying for life insurance together, you may actually save money.
 You won’t get a lower rate just because you’re married, however there are savings potential with a dual application.

 Smoking tobacco use has been shown to have several health related risks that may lead to fatal diseases as well as cancer.
 If you smoke marijuana or cigarettes, you can expect to pay more for life insurance.
 This is once again due to all the health risks involved with smoking.
 Smoker rates are approximately double the premium of non smokers.
 The good news is that you may qualify for a lower rate once you’ve quit for 1 year.
 Also, if you smoke cigars or vape, you may qualify for non smoker rates with a few companies.
+Chewing tobacco may also increase your rates depending on the company you apply with.

 If you are a heavy drinker, you will probably pay a higher rate.
 Life insurance underwriters know that heavy alcohol consumption may lead to health problems down the road.
 This is why life insurance companies want to know how much you drink weekly or monthly.
 If you drink more, you’re going to pay more.